-It is not uncommon for call centers to provide a free trial of their virtual receptionist services.
-Remember to read the fine print.
-Look for any hidden fees or setup costs.
+It is not uncommon for call centers to provide a free trial of their services.
+Remember to read the fine print and look for any hidden fees or setup costs.

 Most free trials are too short for you to evaluate the quality of the service.

-If you are planning to integrate a new service into your processes, can you decide in 7 days?
+If you plan to integrate a new service into your processes, can you decide in 7 days?

-Virtual receptionists are becoming a popular choice for small businesses to large organizations that have to handle a few to a large number of client calls.
-It’s an affordable service to make sure all customers receive their answers, and their (remote) presence contributes to a higher level of customer satisfaction.
+Virtual receptionists are becoming a popular choice for small businesses to large organizations that have to handle too many client calls.
+It’s an affordable service that ensures all customers receive their answers and contributes to a higher level of customer satisfaction.